arielmission-space/PAOS/joss/paper.md

 # Statement of need

 <!-- A statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work. -->

+Accurate assessment of the optical performance of advanced telescopes and imaging systems for astrophysical applications is essential to achieve an optimal balance between optical quality, system complexity, costs, and risks.

 Optical system design has witnessed significant advancements in recent years, necessitating efficient and reliable tools to simulate and optimize complex systems [@Smith:2000].
 Ray-tracing and Physical Optics Propagation (POP) are the two primary methods for modelling the propagation of electromagnetic fields through optical systems.
 Ray-tracing is often employed during the design phase due to its speed, flexibility, and efficiency in determining basic properties such as optical magnification, aberrations, and vignetting.
 POP provides a comprehensive understanding of beam propagation by directly calculating changes in the electromagnetic wavefront [@Goodman:2005].
 POP is particularly useful for predicting diffraction effects and modelling the propagation of coherently interfering optical wavefronts.
 Yet, it may require supplementary input from direct measurements or a ray-tracing model for comprehensive analysis including aberration variations, especially in the Fresnel approximation.